-Rio Negro River– Cruising the Great Brazilian River
+Rio Negro River; Cruising this Brazilian River – a Great Eco-tourism Activity

-The Rio Negro River is the largest left tributary of the Amazon, the largest black water river in the world, and one of the world’s ten largest rivers in average discharge.
-Rio Negro is very high in fish species and richness.
+The Rio Negro River is the largest left tributary of the Amazon.
+It is the largest black water river in the world.
+It is also one of the world’s ten largest rivers in average discharge.
+Rio Negro river is very high in fish species and richness.

-Conversely in the dry season Rio Negro is navigable for about 430 miles from its mouth where there is just about a meter of water.
+Conversely in the dry season Rio Negro is navigable for about 430 miles.
+That is from its mouth where there is just about a meter of water.
 Even though it has many sandbanks and minor difficulties, that doesn’t seem to stop traffic on the river.
 A small portion of the river forms the international boundary between Colombia and Venezuela.

 Travel to the Rio Negro (Black River) is one of the best eco-tourism activities you can do while visiting Brazil.
 The river’s name originated from fact that it looks black from afar.
 However, the water actually reflects a dark brown coloring up close.
 This is due to the humic acid brought about by the incomplete breakdown of vegetation, containing the phenol substance.

 Rio Negro is the largest remaining tributary of the great Amazon rainforest.
-It plays an important role in the fragile ecosystem of the Amazon, and it presents excellent opportunities for visitors to explore and appreciate its natural gifts.
+It plays an important role in the fragile ecosystem of the Amazon.
+It presents excellent opportunities for visitors to explore and appreciate its natural gifts.

 More than a day trip?

 With all the fun activities you can do in Rio Negro, sometimes a day trip is not enough.
-Fortunately, there are varied accommodation options around the river’s vicinity, which allow you to conveniently prolong your Amazon exploration for several days.
-If you seek comfort and style, then book at one of the hacienda-style hotels on the Rio Negro banks and around Manaus City.
+Fortunately, there are varied accommodation options around the river’s vicinity.
+Such accommodations allow you to conveniently prolong your Amazon exploration for several days.
+If you seek comfort and style, then book at one of the hacienda-style hotels on the Rio Negro river banks and around Manaus City.